stackp/promisejs/README.md

     promise.join([f1, f2, f3, ...]);

-`promise.join()` executes functions together, until their promises are all resolved, then resolve its own promise.
-Each function must return a promise and resolve it somehow. `promise.join()` returns a `Promise` whose attached callbacks are invoked with the arguments: `[result1, result2, result3, ...], [error1, error2, error3, ...]`.
+`promise.join()` executes a bunch of asynchronous tasks together, returns a promise, and resolve that promise when all tasks are done.
+The callbacks attached to that promise are invoked with the arguments: `[result1, result2, result3, ...], [error1, error2, error3, ...]`.
+Each function must return a promise and resolve it somehow.

 **Example**: